Derek van der Kooy

-Derek van der Kooy (born 1952) is Professor in the Department of Medical Genetics and Microbiology at the University of Toronto.
-He received a master's degree in Psychology at the University of British Columbia and a Ph.D in Anatomy from Erasmus University in 1978, as well as in the Department of Anatomy at the University of Toronto in 1980.
+Derek van der Kooy (born 1952), Fellow of Royal Society of Canada, is professor in the department of medical genetics and microbiology at the University of Toronto.
+He received a master's degree in psychology at the University of British Columbia and a Ph.D. in anatomy from Erasmus University in 1978, as well as in the department of anatomy at the University of Toronto in 1980.
 Van der Kooy gained postdoctoral research experience at Cambridge University and at the Salk Institute in California.
+In 2021 van der Kooy was elected to the Academy of Science Royal Society of Canada.

-In 1981, he became an Assistant Professor, was promoted to Associate Professor in 1986, and has served as Professor in the Department of Anatomy and Cell Biology at the University of Toronto from 1991 until 2002, when he became a Professor in the Department of Medical Genetics and Microbiology.
+In 1981, he became an assistant professor, was promoted to associate professor in 1986, and has served as professor in the department of anatomy and cell biology at the University of Toronto from 1991 until 2002, when he became a professor in the department of medical genetics and microbiology.
 His lab is the Neurobiology Research Group.